-Theme of Louis Braille Day 2022-2023: Raise awareness of the significance of Braille as a means of communication with a full realization of the human rights for partially sighted or blind people.
+The theme of Louis Braille Day 2022-2023: Raise awareness of the significance of Braille as a means of communication with a full realization of human rights for partially sighted or blind people.

 Pravasi Bhartiya Diwas (Non Resident Indian Day)

-Theme of Pravasi Bhartiya Diwas (Non Resident Indian Day) 2022-2023: Contributing to Atmanirbhar Bharat
+The theme of Pravasi Bhartiya Diwas (Non-Resident Indian Day) 2022-2023: Contributing to Atmanirbhar Bharat

 World Hindi Day

 The first World Hindi Day conference was organised on January 10, 1975, in Nagpur, a city in the state of Maharashtra.
 The grand event registered the participation of 122 representatives from 30 countries.
 The day is observed in India from the year 2003.
 The Ministry of External Affairs began the tradition of celebrating World Hindi Day in other nations in 2006 with an aim to promote this language across the world.

 The language got its name from the Persian term ‘Hind’ which means ‘the land of Indus’.
 The language is spoken in India, Trinidad, Nepal, Guyana, Mauritius, and other countries.

 Theme of World Hindi Day 2021-2022: To make Hindi a part of public opinion